PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 ``s`` = special, ``t`` = TOAST table.
 If `kinds` is None or an empty string, all relations are returned (this is also the default).
-If `system` is set to `True`, then system tables and views (temporary tables, toast tables, catalog vies and tables) will be returned as well, otherwise they will be ignored.
+If `system` is set to `True`, then system tables and views (temporary tables, toast tables, catalog views and tables) will be returned as well, otherwise they will be ignored.

 get_tables -- get list of tables in connected database
 ------------------------------------------------------